thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Navigate to the "Charts" widgets bundle and select the "Range chart" widget;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-3-pe.png
-        title: 'Use the widgets timewindow.
-For the time interval, select the "12 time interval", and select "None" for the data aggregation function.
+        title: 'Use the widget&#39;s time window.
+Set the time interval to "12 hours," and "None" for data aggregation.
 Click "Update";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-4-pe.png
         title: 'Specify "EM-002" (Energy Meter) device as the data source, and add "powerConsumption" data key.
 Change the chart title to "Power consumption history";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-5-pe.png
-        title: 'Change the units to kWh.
-Now, proceed to the color range settings;'
+        title: 'Change the units to kWh, and proceed to the color range settings;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-6-pe.png
         title: 'The line color on the chart is colored according to the range in which the value falls.
-This will allow you to quickly orient themselves with the data, seeing visual changes in color according to variations in the metrics.
-Add five ranges and their corresponding colors: range 1: from 0 to 1, color, for example, yellow; range 2: from 1 to 2, color, for example, orange, and so on.
+This will allow you to quickly orient themselves with the data, seeing visual changes in color according to variations in values.
+Add five ranges and their corresponding colors: range 1: from 0 to 1, color, for example, light green; range 2: from 1 to 2, color, for example, green, range 3: from 2 to 3, color, for example, yellow, and so on.
 Click "Apply";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-7-pe.png
-        title: 'Go to the "Range thresholds settings", proceed to "Line Color", and set the opacity - 40%.
-Apply changes;'
+        title: 'Go to the "Range thresholds settings", and uncheck the "Label" option;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-8-pe.png
-        title: 'Uncheck "Fill area" option;'
+        title: 'Open the "Line color" settings, and set the opacity - 40%.
+Apply changes;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-9-pe.png
-        title: 'For the Y-axis, set the scale: minimum value 0, maximum value 5;'
+        title: 'Uncheck the "Fill area" option;'
     9:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-10-pe.png
-        title: 'Expand the Y-axis settings.
-Enter axis label to "Power consumption", and uncheck "Show split lines" option;'
+        title: 'For the Y-axis, set the scale: minimum value 0, maximum value 5;'
     10:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-11-pe.png
+        title: 'Expand the Y-axis settings.
+Enter the "Power consumption" as the axis label, and uncheck "Show split lines" option;'
+    11:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-12-pe.png
         title: 'Uncheck the "Data export" box in the "Show card buttons" section, and remove the value for the "Card border radius".
 Click "Add" to complete adding the range chart widget;'
-    11:
+    12:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-12-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-13-pe.png
         title: 'The "Power consumption history" widget has been added.
 Place it to the right of the "Power consumption per hour" widget and resize it to your liking.
 Save the dashboard to apply the changes.'

 energy-meter-state-final: